-- Underwriting, premium rating or other activities relating to the creation or renewal of a health insurance contract - Quality assessment and improvement activities such as peer review and credentialing of providers and other activities to improve the quality of the services we provide to you - Care coordination and case and disease management activities, and - Data and information systems management.
+- Quality assessment and improvement activities such as peer review and credentialing of providers and other activities to improve the quality of the services we provide to you - Care coordination and case and disease management activities, and - Data and information systems management.
 For example, we may discuss with your doctor a disease management or wellness program appropriate for your condition.
 If Medical Mutual uses or discloses your information for underwriting purposes, we are prohibited by law from, and will not, use or disclose your genetic information for such purposes.